-Zui has taught in the first-year graduate architectural design studio sequence at the Gerald D. Hines College of Architecture and Design since 2012 as an adjunct assistant professor and is the principal of ZDES Design Build.
-He earned a B. Arch. from the University of Houston (2006) and an M. Arch. from Cornell University (2008).
+Zui has taught in the first-year graduate architectural design studio sequence at the Gerald D. Hines College of Architecture and Design and is the principal of ZDES Design Build.
+He received a B. Arch. from the University of Houston (2006) and an M. Arch. from Cornell University (2008).
 Zui participated in the Ghost Lab Design-Build Workshop with Brian MacKay-Lyons in Halifax, Nova Scotia, 2006, and later worked for Antoine Predock in Albuquerque, New Mexico.
 His project for a post-Katrina replacement housing prototype for New Orleans was a winning entry in a competition sponsored by Architectural Record and Tulane University in 2006 and was exhibited in the USA Pavilion at the 10thInternational Venice Architecture Biennale, 2006.
-His recently completed Shotgun Chameleon House in Houston’s Fourth Ward has been published in Architectural Record, ArchDaily, Dezeen, and the Houston Chronicle.
-It was recognized, before construction began, with a Texas Architect magazine Studio Award in 2014, sponsored by the Texas Society of Architects.
-This is his fourth year as an instructor for By Design.
+His Shotgun Chameleon House in Houston’s Fourth Ward has been published in Architectural Record, ArchDaily, Dezeen, and the Houston Chronicle.
+It was recognized, before construction began, with a Texas Architect magazine Studio Award in 2014, sponsored by the Texas Society of Architects, and is currently featured in the exhibition, Making Room: Housing for a Changing America, at the National Building Museum in Washington, D.C.
+This is his sixth year as an instructor for By Design.

-Preetal has taught in the third-year graduate architectural design studio sequence at the Gerald D. Hines College of Architecture and Design since 2016 and has also taught in urban design studios at Columbia University (2014-15).
-He earned a B. Arch. and M.S.
-Arch. from the University of Houston (2009, 2013) and an M.S. in Architecture and Urban Design from Columbia University (2015).
+Preetal has taught in the third-year graduate architectural design studio sequence at the Gerald D. Hines College of Architecture and Design and has also taught in urban design studios at Columbia University (2014-15).
+He received a B. Arch.
+(2009) and M.S.
+Arch.
+(2013) from the University of Houston and an M.S. in Architecture and Urban Design from Columbia University (2015).
 His awards include a first prize in the Architectural Association, London, fabrication research cluster (2008) and the Lowenfish Memorial Prize, Columbia University (2015).
 He is currently also a project manager at Gabriel Architects.
-This is Preetal’s first year as an instructor for By Design.
+This is Preetal’s third year as an instructor for By Design.